lynsei/dockistry/docs-frameworks.md

 # frameworks
-This is a bleeding edge list of the frameworks we are working to support for reactive apps as strategies within our CLI.
+This is a bleeding edge list of the frameworks we support for SPA (reactive) strategies within our Developer CLI and as part of our "baselines" for stack deployment on Docker/ Rancher/ Npm.

+Because Dockistry maintains private repos and is built on Docker-compose YAML, we can avoid Node-gyp and other package issues commonly occurring in NPM (depending on your platform).
+This also allows you to run test instances on separate  versions of the master registries thereby circumventing unit testing/ versioning issues on HHVM/ROS/Node environments.

-For more information on how the CLI operates, view [docs-cli](/forktheweb/dockistry/blob/master/docs-cli.md).
+For more information on how the CLI operates, view [docs-cli](https://github.com/forktheweb/dockistry/blob/master/dockistry-cli.md).
+For windows examples view [experimental-cli](https://github.com/forktheweb/dockistry/blob/master/docs-experimental-cli.md).

+To contribute or view our (pre-alpha) registry of stack strategies, say hi on [gitter](https://gitter.im/forktheweb/dockistry).

 ### aurelia
 http://aurelia.io